-1 2 Economy Goals 3 4 5 The Town Center shall be promoted as the primary commercial area of Cape Elizabeth and developed consistent with the Town Center Master Plan to meet the needs of residents and . ĺ 6 Recom nendations: 7 1.
-Continue to implement the Town Center Master Plan (2014) and updates.
-8 9 2.
-Construct sidewalks throughout the Town Center and improve pedestrian connections from neighborhoods to the Town Center.
-10 11 12 3.
-Encourage development and redevelopment of Develop-mixed use buildings that mandate include-commercial uses on the first floor and allow residential uses on upper floors within the existing boundaries of the Town Center District.
-13 4.
-Create a village green.
-14 5.
-Implement the Town Center Stormwater Plan.
-15 16 Goal 2: The Business A and Business B districts shall continue as secondary commercial areas that meet the needs of town residents and are sensitive to the adjacent residential neighborhoods.
-17 18 6.
-Retain the Business A District Design requirements that require commercial development to be sensitive to adjacent residential areas.
-19 20 7.
-Continue to allow commercial uses that provide necessary services and are not consistent with the village character of the town center to be located in the Business A and Business B districts.
-21 8.
-Statement allowing expansion of/new business districts? need more discussion 22 23 Goal 3: Commercial activities in residential districts should be allowed when the peaceful enjoyment of residential neighborhoods is preserved. Ì 24 25 26 9.
-Continue to allow in-home businesses, day care businesses, short-term rentals, and other low- impact commercial activities in residential areas, subject to restrictions that protect residential neighborhoods.
-27 28 10.
-Evaluate trends, impacts and opportunities arising from tourism activities in Cape Elizabeth and develop strategies to preserve both the town's character and historic relationship with tourism.
+6 Goal 1: The Town Center shall be promoted as the primary commercial area of Cape Elizabeth and

+- 7 shall be developed consistent with the Town Center Master Plan to meet the needs of residents and - 8 visitors. - 9 Recommendations: - 10 1.
+Continue to implement the Town Center Master Plan (2014) and updates. - Construct sidewalks throughout the Town Center and improve pedestrian connections from neighborhoods to the Town Center. - Encourage development and redevelopment of mixed use buildings that mandate commercial uses on the first floor and allow residential uses on upper floors within the existing boundaries of the Town Center District. - 16 4.
+Create a village green. - 17 5.
+Implement the Town Center Stormwater Plan. - Goal 2: The Business A and Business B districts shall continue as secondary commercial areas that meet the needs of town residents and are sensitive to the adjacent residential neighborhoods. - 20 Recommendations: - Retain the Business A District Design requirements that require commercial development to be sensitive to adjacent residential areas. - 23 7.
+Continue to allow commercial uses that provide necessary services to be located in the Business 24 A and Business B districts. - 25 8.
+Statement allowing expansion of/new business districts? need more discussion

+Goal 3: Commercial activities in residential districts should be allowed when the peaceful enjoyment of residential neighborhoods is preserved.

+- 28 Recommendations: - Continue to allow in-home businesses, day care businesses, short-term rentals, and other lowimpact commercial activities in residential areas, subject to restrictions that protect residential neighborhoods. - Evaluate trends, impacts and opportunities arising from tourism activities in Cape Elizabeth and develop strategies to preserve both the town's character and historic relationship with tourism.